JayaChandraBathula/DataEngineering/README.md

+# Description of Summary and Run Instructions of the Project

 The program is written in Java programming Language.
 Each Line of the input file is read using FileReader function in Java.
 The first name and last name are combined during the read time.